mwpardue/old_qmk_firmware/keyboards/crkbd/c4/c4conversion.md

 <a href="../images/crkbd_pins.png"><img src="../images/crkbd_pins.png" width="50%"></a>
 </p>

-## RGB LED Power
+## RGB LED Data In Voltage

 <p align="center">
 <a href="../images/rgb_jumper.png"><img src="../images/rgb_jumper.png" width="50%"></a>
 </p>

-My board uses WS2812 LEDs.
-These LEDs require 5v power, however the corresponding pin on the C4 only supplies 3.3v, so you have to bring power in from elsewhere on the C4.
+Most RGB LEDs, such as the WS2812 LEDs on the Keyhive Corne kit, require 5v on the data line<sup>[1](./c4conversion.md#Notes)</sup>.
+The corresponding pin on the C4 only supplies 3.3v, though, so you have to bring the correct voltage in from elsewhere on the C4.
 Pin (A10) supplies 5v so you'll need to solder a wire into the Bonsai (A10) pad and use it in the board's [D3] pad.
-I used an internal wire from a Cat5e cable because I could strip back just enough insulation for the solder joints but leave enough to insure the cable didn't short out against something else.
-If your board uses different LEDs you'll need to check the documentation to see what voltage they require.
-If they are able to run on 3.3v then you don't need to jumper from the Bonsai C4's (A10), instead you can use Bonsai's (B7).
-You will have to edit the crkbd/c4/config.h file from `define RGB_DI_PIN A10` to `B7`.
+I used an internal wire from a Cat5e cable because I could strip back just enough insulation for the solder joints but leave enough to ensure the cable didn't short out against something else.
+If you don't have any RGB LEDs on your board then you can skip this section, just leave both (A10) and (B7) unconnected.

 ## Board Power